cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/report-junk-email-and-phishing-scams-in-outlook-on-the-web-eop.md

 description: "In this articleSubmit junk messages in Outlook on the webSubmit phishing scam messages in Outlook on the webSubmitnot junkmessages in Outlook on the webFor more information"
 ---

-# Report junk email and phishing scams in Outlook on the web [EOP]
+# Report junk email and phishing scams in Outlook on the web

  **In this article**